Harry Potter and the Darkest Vindications

 Chapter 1: Professor McGonagall

-It was storming outside, and the young boy lying upon the floor of the small, run-down house listened to the waves of the sea beat against the rock outside.
+It was storming outside, and the young boy lying upon the floor of the small, run-down house listened to the waves of the sea beat against the rocks outside.
 Harry Potter was cold.
 Covered only in a dirty old sheet, he shivered where he was lying.
-He was positioned upon the floor in front of the couch his enormously fat cousin, Dudley, occupied.
-Dudley was asleep, and covered in two thick blankets.
-Harry might've fallen asleep hours ago if not for Dudley's incessant snoring and the hardness of the ground on which he was forced to use instead of a proper bed.
+He was positioned upon the floor in front of the couch that his fat cousin, Dudley, occupied.
+Dudley was asleep, comfortable and warm beneath layers of clean and fluffy blankets.
+Harry longed to steal one, but the fallout wouldn't be worth the effort.

 Harry Potter was a peculiar boy.
-He'd never known his parents because they'd died when he was barely a year old.
-That'd been about ten years ago in a car crash.
-He was quite skinny and quite shabby in appearance.
-His untidy jet black hair was just becoming long enough to fall over the broken broken glasses he wore.
-They were held together with tape in between their completely circular lenses.
-Upon his forehead, beneath the veil of hair, was a most curiously shaped scar.
-It looked quite like a lightning bolt.
+He'd never known his parents because they'd died in a car crash when he was little more than a baby.
+Now, a short lifetime later, Harry was a skinny, shabby boy.
+His jet black hair was untameable; it looked like a frozen cloud of dark smoke upon his head, long tendrils reaching out in every direction.
+Perfectly circular glasses, broken the middle and held together with grimy tape that was still sticky sat perched on his nose.
+Upon his forehead, beneath the veil of unruly hair, was a most curiously shaped scar.
+It looked like a lightning bolt.
 Harry'd been told that he got it in the car crash that killed his parents.
+It was the only physical thing connecting him to them that he had left.

-Today was Harry's birthday, but, like all his previous birthdays, it was not an event to be celebrated.
+Today was Harry's birthday, but, like all of his previous birthdays, it was not an event to be celebrated.
 Harry lived with his aunt and uncle, Petunia and Vernon Dursley.
-They were his legal guardians in his parent's absence.
+They were his legal guardians and his prison wardens.

-Despite the fact that they were his de facto parents, they'd never treated Harry as their own son.
+Despite the fact that they were meant to essentially serve the role of parents, they'd never treated Harry as their own son.
 They'd treated him as a nuisance in their lives, forcing him to sleep in a cupboard under the staircase of their home.
-They constantly humiliated him, and assigned him countless amounts of chores that Aunt Petunia found too disgusting and degrading to do herself-like scrubbing the grout in between the tiles, or cleaning up the septic when it backed up.
+They constantly humiliated him, and assigned him the countless chores that Aunt Petunia found too disgusting and degrading to do herself: scrubbing the grout between tiles, cleaning the toilet floor whenever Dudley's aim was off, clearing the septic when it decided to climb up the drains.

-This was the only life Harry had ever known.
-It was a sad life, and a humiliating life.
-He had no friends at school because Dudley was constantly telling other children about how abnormal his cousin was.
-Sometimes, it made Harry angry, and when Harry was angry, strange things tended to happen-inexplicable things that he could not have been held accountable for.
-Yet, somehow, he was always blamed for them.
+This was the only life that Harry had ever known.
+It was a sad life.
+Harry had no friends at school because Dudley was constantly telling the other children about his cousin, the freak.
+Sometimes it made Harry angry, and when Harry was angry, strange things tended to happen… Inexplicable things.
+Things for which no reasonable person could possibly hold Harry accountable.
+Yet, whenever such things occurred, Harry was always blamed.

-The letters were an example of such abnormalities.
-About a week ago, he had received a letter in the mail, but he'd never been able to open it.
-Uncle Vernon had promptly snatched it away, tossed it in the fire, and locked Harry in his cupboard for a day without any food.
-Then, three letters, identical to the first, had arrived on a Sunday morning tied to the leg of an owl.
-Uncle Vernon had flushed crimson at the sight of the owl and the letter and locked Harry up again.
+The letters were a perfect example of such abnormalities.
+About a week ago, Harry had received a letter in the mail, but he'd never been able to open it.
+Upon seeing it, Uncle Vernon had promptly snatched it away, tossed it in the fire, and locked Harry in his cupboard for a day without food.
+Then, three letters, identical to the first, had arrived on a Sunday morning tied to the leg of a tawny owl.
+Uncle Vernon had flushed crimson at the sight of the owl, battered it away with a shoe, and locked Harry in the cupboard for another few days.

-Harry didn't understand it, and it annoyed him.
+Harry didn't understand it.
 The letters were his, but his aunt and uncle were determined to keep them from him.
 He didn't know why.
 He supposed it was just another way for them to assert their superiority over him, but he knew there had to be more to it than that.
 The nature of the letters arrival was extraordinary.
-It was almost as if they had been produced by magic.
-Harry thought that the Dursleys must know something about the letters that he did not know-something that frightened them enough to flee from the comfort of their home and come here, to this cold, run-down, dirty cottage on a rock in the sea.
+It was as if they had been produced by magic.
+Harry thought that the Dursleys must know something about the letters that he did not.
+Something that frightened them enough to spur the comfort of their home and flee to this dirty, run-down shack on some battered rock in the middle of a roiling sea.

-The floor Harry was laying upon was coated in about an inch of dirt.
+The stone floor was covered in dirt.
 Harry's eyes had become accustomed to the dark many hours ago.
-He could see quite clearly as he drew a birthday cake in the dirt, and topped it off with eleven candles.
+He could see quite clearly as he carefully drew a birthday cake in the dirt, topping it off with eleven candles.

 "Happy birthday, Harry," he said to himself.

-In that instant, a clap of thunder sounded.
-It was abnormally loud and made Harry jump.
-Another explosion of thunder followed immediately after.
-Harry thought this odd, because he'd never heard thunder boom twice in a row.
+In that instant, a clap of thunder sounded like a gunshot.
+Another explosion of thunder followed immediately after the first.
+Harry thought this odd because he'd never heard thunder boom twice in a row.
 Then the rush of cold air caught his attention.
-He looked up toward the door of the cottage to see a cloaked woman enter; carrying what appeared to be a flashlight.
-She wore an odd hat, which reminded him of a witch's cap he'd once seen a woman wearing on Halloween.
-Harry was alarmed to see that the woman in the threshold of the cottage had somehow managed to blow the door off its hinges.
+He looked up toward the door of the cottage to see the silhouette of a cloaked woman enter, carrying what appeared to be an electric torch.
+It was only then that Harry realized with alarm that the woman had blown the cottage door off of its hinges.
 It was lying on the floor before her feet.

-Harry bolted up as Dudley awoke from his deep slumber.
-The woman sidestepped further in to the cottage and aimed her flashlight at the door.
-On its own accord, it rose up, and placed itself back in the threshold.
-There was a click as the hinges twisted themselves back in to place.
+Harry bolted up, disturbing Dudley's deep slumber.
+The woman stepped further into the cottage and aimed her torch at the door.
+The door lifted itself off of the ground and placed itself back in the threshold.
+There was a click as the hinges twisted themselves back into place.

 By this time, Dudley was nearly done rubbing the sleep from his eyes with his pudgy hands.
 When he was finished, he took one look at the woman and shrieked in terror.